 Intriguing Minors

-Ronald Reagan UCLA Medical Center is ranked No. 2 in L.A. and No. 5 nationally — and it’s right on campus.
+Ronald Reagan UCLA Medical Center is ranked No. 1 in California and No. 5 nationally — and it’s right on campus.
 Through programs like UCLA Care Extenders, students in any major can train as volunteers to assist medical staff and gain firsthand experience.

 Noteworthy Faculty